jimklimov/git-scripts/README.md

 * `git retimestamp` -- a PoC script to change timestamps of the most-recent `BACK` commits in your branch, rewinding each by `OFFSET` (e.g. `-3 days`).

+* `git reauthor` -- a PoC script to change authorship of the most-recent `BACK` commits in your branch, changing to `$COMMIT_USER_NAME <$COMMIT_USER_EMAIL>` and optionally filtering to only change commits originally owned by matches to regex `$COMMIT_USER_FILTER`.
+Intended to fix up code initially developed and tested "in vivo" on final deployments without proper git setup attributing changes to certain persons.

 * The `_Jenkinsfile-check.sh` is an odd addition to the bunch: it is not (yet) a git method.
 This script allows to validate a `Jenkinsfile` that can automate your CI pipelines (instructions stored and tracked as code, rather than results